 Captain Judy’s Corner: Love at First Flight – Handling Characteristics Make Every Aircraft Unique

-My initial training was in a docile Cessna 150 (C150) and a spunky Piper Tomahawk.
+I initially trained in a docile Cessna 150 (C150) and a spunky Piper Tomahawk.
 I appreciated the C150’s stability and enjoyed the Tomahawk’s maneuverable handling characteristics.
 Shortly after completing my private pilot check ride, I noticed a cute little airplane practicing take-offs and landings.
-I was looking to increase my experience, and this looked to be a fun airplane to fly.
+Looking to increase my experience, this looked to be a fun airplane to fly.
 I inquired at the airport office regarding this mysterious airplane.

-The Grumman AA1A was owned by three pilots.
+Three pilots owned the Grumman AA1A.
 One of the owners offered a flight and mentioned it was for sale.
 The AA1A’s light controls and quick responses proved love at first flight!
 Any more than a fingertip on the control yoke or light pressure on the rudder pedals would provide dramatic results.
-The airplane’s roll rate was impressive, capable of tight turns in the air and on the ground.
+The airplane’s roll rate was impressive and capable of tight turns in the air and on the ground.
 The pilot-owner explained, “The disadvantage of such a responsive airplane is the constant attention required for maintaining altitude and airspeed.
 This is definitely not a hands-off airplane on long cross-country flights.”

 After numerous aircraft flying experiences, I found my world flight aircraft, the Citation Mustang, the perfect cross-country design.
 The jet cruised easily at FL350 (35000 feet) with little or no control inputs.
-When a gust of wind knocked the jet around, it’d resume the correct flight path with little input.
+When a gust of wind knocked the jet around, it resumed the correct flight path with little input.
 This Very Light Jet (VLJ) was very stable with excellent fuel economy.
-The disadvantage was limited range and payload with a maximum range at 1300 nautical miles and payload 800 pounds – only slightly greater than a Cessna 182.
+Limited range and payload with a maximum range at 1300 nautical miles and payload 800 pounds – only slightly greater than a Cessna 182 – were its only disadvantages.

 What made the Grumman handling characteristics so different from the Cessna, the Piper, or the Citation Mustang?

 Engineers place consideration on stability and maneuvering requirements based on the aircraft’s mission.
 Each aircraft handles differently because of built-in design features.
-The C150 was slow, stable, and easy to control for flight training purposes.
-The Citation jet was much faster, yet easy to control and more stable.
+The C150 was slow, stable, and easy to control for flight training purposes, whereas the Citation jet was much faster.
+It was also easy to control and more stable.
 The Grumman was quick to react and required constant attention, while the Tomahawk was somewhere in-between with quick handling and neutral stability.

 A desirable training or cross-country airplane has design features that allow for controllability and stability.
 If a gust of wind disturbs a stable airplane, it rights itself with little input by the pilot.
 Oppositely, maneuverable aircraft have design features with instability.
 When the pilot makes a control input, the aircraft responds with a dramatic change in attitude and flight path.